hyminhle/JID-4343-Electricity-Tracker/README.md

 - **CSV File Upload**: Users can upload CSV files containing monthly energy consumption data for visualization.
 - **Line Graph Display**: The uploaded data is displayed on a dynamic line graph, comparing energy consumption over time.
-- **Real-time Data Fetching**: The app fetches data from the backend to display the latest energy statistics.
-- **Stats Display**: Includes detailed energy consumption stats such as average usage, total cost, max usage, and more for each month (e.g., June, July).

 ### Bug Fixes